taylandogan/emacs-org-mode/README.md

 # emacs-org-mode

-In order to get into emacs org-mode easily and quickly,
+In order to get into emacs org-mode easily,
  - paste the .emacs file I provided under your home folder. (~/.emacs)
  - configure the things in .emacs and the config file (taylan.el) (start by renaming it).
  - Use the folder structure I provided or change the structure and configure the config files according to your structure.